GehriJan/template-method-demo/doc/main.typ

 which are called in the _#acr("TM")_.
 This method implements the solution to the problem on a high level, allowing the different, specific step implementations to deal with the differing contexts.
-The steps are aggregated in an abstract class.
+The steps as well as the #acr("TMDP") are aggregated in an abstract class.

 When the _#acr("TM")_ is to be applied to a new context, a sub-class of the abstract class is created.
 Then, at minimum all required functions declared in the abstract class have to be implemented, before the #acr("TM") can be performed for the new class.